Calling All Hearts: Release and promotion

 Two editions of the album were composed and released on December 21, 2010—a standard and deluxe edition.
 The standard edition was revealed to preview on Cole's Myspace Music page on December 16, 2010.
 The artwork cover shows Cole wearing blue lipstick and a red heart on her upper lip.

 To promote the album, Cole made appearances on The Tonight Show with Jay Leno, The Mo'Nique Show, and The Wendy Williams Show.
 She also made an appearance on 106 and Park on December 20 in which she did a 30-minute special performance.
 Cole also opened for music act R. Kelly for the second time on his 2011 summer Love Letter Tour.
+"So Impossible" received airplay on the urban adult contemporary radio around January 2011.
+Keyshia performed "Better Me" at the Revlon 'Run/Walk for Women' event.